radicle-dev/rips/0002-storage-layout.md

 by a series of `git` [remotes][git-remotes].
 Each `git` remote represents a single peer -- or namespace -- for that resource.

-The name, i.e. `[remote."<name>"]`, may be any value the operator wishes to use.
-For example, the `<pubkey>` of the peer could be used, or a nickname.
+The name, i.e. `[remote."name"]`, is open to be defined by the operator (or application), for example, the operator may use the public key of the peer, `origin`, `rad`, a nickname `finto`, etc.

-The `url` must be able to resolve the local storage's resource that this working copy corresponds to.
+The `url` of the remote must be able to resolve the local storage's resource that this working copy corresponds to.

 Since `gitnamespaces` are used, the `fetch` [refspec][git-refspec] may
 be: